DavidAnderegg/adflow_util/README.md

 This package provides some convenience functions for [ADflow](https://github.com/mdolab/adflow).
 It allows to:

 1. Easily calculate a Polar sweep with ADflow.
+2. Automatically create the **output** folder for ADflow.
+3. Automatically restart ADflow if there is a solution available.
 2. Plot realtime ADflow state variables in the terminal.